Types of Grants include:

 - The Fidelco Guide Dog Foundation the only guide dog school located in New England, which breeds, raises and trains German shepherd guide dogs to be placed with blind men and women.

 MFB does not accept unsolicited proposals for operating grants.

 MFB welcomes grant proposals from nonprofit charitable organizations to improve the quality of life and encourage the independence of people with visual impairments.
 Proposals may include programs to improve access to the arts and culture, employment training opportunities, recreation and leisure time activities, and more.
 Applicants are encouraged to call (508) 854-9980 and leave a message and a member of our Grants Committee will return your call to discuss your request.

 Application Procedure Please send a brief letter of intent describing your proposal idea.
 If your letter of intent is accepted, we will forward an application summary sheet which must be completed along with a brief narrative and budget for the program or project.

 Legally blind individuals who reside in Worcester County and have a certificate of blindness from the Massachusetts Commission for the blind may apply any time for an individual grant that promotes independence or quality of life.
 Grants can be made for assistive technology, equipment or reimbursement of fees for employment training or educational programs or other programs to enhance quality of life.
 Grants are limited to a maximum of $3,000 over a three-year period.
-Please call 508-854-9980 and a member of our Grants Committee will call you back to discuss your request, or fill out the form on our Individual Grants Applications page.
+Please call (508) 854-9980 and a member of our Grants Committee will call you back to discuss your request, or fill out the form on our Individual Grants Applications page.

 A brochure containing Information and Guidelines to the above Grants is available in alternative formats such as Braille or audiocassette by calling (508)755-5519.

 To apply for a scholarship, please complete the form on the Academic Scholarships Application page.